ArchitaDesai/star-wars/README.md

 - FontAwesome
     - For icons
 - Star Wars API (SWAPI)
-    - To fetch data for planets & movies

-### Tech Stack
-- Python/Django
-    - Framework used to create the app
-- Bootstrap 4
-    - To make the app responsive
-- FontAwesome
-    - For icons
-- Star Wars API (SWAPI)
     - To fetch star wars data for planets & movies

 ## Technical Details